 In a move that completely taps into the zeitgeist, Balenciaga has announced the launch of its own video game.

-It’s called ‘Afterworld: The Age of Tomorrow,’ and it’s where creative director Demna Gvasalia will unveil his FW21 collection instead of a runway.
-He pulled off something similar in September, by trading a fashion show for a music video to showcase his SS21 designs.
+It’s called “Afterworld: The Age of Tomorrow”, and it’s where creative director Demna Gvasalia will unveil his Fall/Winter 2021 collection instead of a runway.
+He pulled off something similar in September, by trading a fashion show for a music video to showcase his S/S 2021 designs.

-All those themes have also inspired the new collection from the French fashion brand, which we’ll get to see worn by characters in the game.
-The game was designed using photogrammetry, a form of 3D-scanning technology similar to the one used to create virtual versions of Bella Hadid and Kendall Jenner.
+All those themes have also inspired the new collection from the French fashion brand, which we’ll get to see worn by Afterworld’s characters.
+The game has been designed using photogrammetry, a form of 3D-scanning technology similar to the one used to create virtual versions of Bella Hadid and Kendall Jenner.

 So, why would you want to play it?
-Aside from the fact that this is possibly the coolest way to preview a new fashion collection, ‘Afterworld’ will reward players who beat the game with a “real-life breathing exercise set in a virtual utopia.”
-If that doesn’t sound like something we all need in this year, we don’t know what does.
+Aside from the fact that this is possibly the coolest way to preview a new fashion collection, Afterworld will reward players who beat the game with a “real-life breathing exercise set in a virtual utopia”.
+If that doesn’t sound like something we all need in 2020, we don’t know what does.

 But Balenciaga’s latest venture differs from all of the above with its sheer scale.
-In fact, ‘Afterworld’ has already set a world record for being “the largest volumetric video project” ever created.
-The future is here, kids, and you’ll get to experience it now on balenciaga.com.
+In fact, Afterworld has already set a world record for being “the largest volumetric video project” ever created.
+The future is here, kids, and you’ll get to experience it on 6 December on balenciaga.com.